 The section below outlines the CoC Strategic Plan's centerpiece: a set of six goals that articulate what HSA and the CoC seek to accomplish over the next three years.
 These goals will organize the community's response to homelessness and provide a methodology to track progress.
+These goals also set the priorities for the County for Emergency Solutions Grant funding.

 For each goal, there is a related set of outcome measures and targets that are requirements for the HHAP Action Plan.
-The CoC Strategic Plan and HHAP goals both cover from July 2023 to June 2024.
+The CoC Strategic Plan and HHAP goals both cover from July 2024 to June 2025.